Caledonian and Dumbartonshire Junction Railway: Construction and opening

 On 26 June 1846 the Caledonian and Dumbartonshire Junction Railway (C&DJR) was authorised by the Caledonian and Dumbartonshire Junction Railway Act 1846 (9 & 10 Vict. c. lxxxi) to construct the line; The authorised share capital was £600,000, a considerable sum for the time.

 The directors offered to lease their (unbuilt) line to the E&GR but this was refused.
 During the lengthy period of planning and then during the parliamentary hearings to obtain its own authorising act, the Caledonian had determined on an expansive scheme of bringing as many independent railways under its influence as possible.
 It considered the Caledonian and Dumbartonshire line to be a legitimate part of its future network, which it already referred to as "the Caledonian system".
 The Caledonian offered to lease the entire line at 5% on its capital.
 The lease would only become active when the C&DJR completed its line, and the priority for the C&DJR was raising capital at once to pay for the construction of its line.
 It decided to retain its independence.

 Nonetheless, as the original plan for a lease to the E&GR, and use of its Queen Street terminus in Glasgow, had fallen through, the C&DJR need a connection to the Caledonian and its Glasgow terminus, and the Caledonian was agreeable to this.
 Therefore, the following year the C&DJR obtained a further act of Parliament, the Caledonian and Dumbartonshire Junction Railway (Deviation and Branches) Act 1847 (10 & 11 Vict. c. lxxxiii), on 2 July 1847 authorising an extension to a terminal station at Port Dundas Road in Glasgow, and a short branch to connect with the Glasgow Garnkirk and Coatbridge Railway (successor to the Garnkirk and Glasgow Railway), which had agreed to lease its line to the Caledonian.
 This act authorised a further addition, of £50,000, to the capital of the company.

-Acts of Parliament authorised the raising of share capital, but actually getting subscribers to hand over money was difficult, (although the Caledonian took an undercover shareholding of over £10,000, which with similar shareholdings in other proposed lines, later provoked a scandal).
+The acts of Parliament authorised the raising of share capital, but actually getting subscribers to hand over money was difficult, (although the Caledonian took an undercover shareholding of over £10,000, which with similar shareholdings in other proposed lines, later provoked a scandal).
 In fact only a total of £183,510 of capital was subscribed.